The Seventh Workshop on

 |Steve Crago, USC/ISI||Erik DeBenedictis, Sandia|

-This is advance notice of and issue a call for participation for the sixth technical interchange meeting on space computing.
-The main sessions are May 29-30, 2013, with working group sessions May 28, in Albuquerque.
+This is advance notice of and a call for participation for the seventh workshop on space computing.
+The main sessions are June 17-19, 2014, with working group sessions on June 16, in Albuquerque.
+Note that the only activities on the 19th are "closed."
 Details will appear on this website as time progresses.

-Like previous years, the topic will be R&D for next generation spacecraft computing systems, including hardware, software, and cross-cutting issues such as trust.
+Like previous years, the topic will be R&D for next generation spacecraft computing systems, including hardware, security/trust, software, and applications.

 SOLICITATION FOR PRESENTATIONS